Gorilla Monsoon: WWWF (1963–1979)

 Also in 1968 he won the IWA World Heavyweight Championship (Australia) defeating Mario Milano on February 2 and dropped the belt to Spiros Arion.

+Monsoon and Bruno Sammartino demonstrate holds for Tom Snyder on the November 5, 1975 episode of The Tomorrow Show.

 In 1969, Monsoon became a babyface, befriending his former arch-rival when Sammartino rescued him from an attack by "Crazy" Luke Graham, a former tag team partner of Monsoon.
 The stage was set for Monsoon to become a fan favorite of the 1970s and feud with top heels of the decade, including champion Superstar Billy Graham; he then began to speak English.
 He turned heel for a short time in 1977 and feuded with André the Giant, and the two engaged in a special boxing match in Puerto Rico (where Monsoon owned stock in the territory), with André winning the match.
 As a face, he had major wins in Madison Square Garden, including over Killer Kowalski as well as "Big Cat" Ernie Ladd.

 On June 1, 1976, a famous incident occurred in Philadelphia involving boxing great Muhammad Ali during a taping for the syndicated WWWF TV show.
 Ali, preparing for his upcoming crossover bout with Antonio Inoki in Japan later that month, jumped into the ring as Monsoon (who rarely appeared as a wrestler on their TV shows) was concluding a short match against Baron Mikel Scicluna.
 Ali removed his shirt and started dancing around Monsoon while gesturing and throwing jabs at him, to which Monsoon responded by grabbing Ali in his Airplane Spin and slamming him to the mat.
 Marella would never reveal whether the incident was preplanned.
 In an interview, he commented, "I never saw him before and haven't seen him since."

 A kind of torch bearer of the Vincent J. McMahon-era WWWF, Gorilla Monsoon was rabidly supported by New York audiences.
 On June 16, 1980, a young and up-and-coming Hulk Hogan was booked to face him at Madison Square Garden.
 At the time, Hogan was a widely followed heel character, while Monsoon was still a babyface.
-However, in order to push the new talent, McMahon told Hulk Hogan to beat Monsoon in under a minute.
-Upon that outcome, the crowd became livid and chased Hogan when he was leaving the arena, turning over his car.
-Policemen on horses had to be summoned to quiet the mob.
+However, in order to push the new talent, McMahon told Hulk Hogan to beat Monsoon in a squash match, which lasted barely 3 minutes.
+Fans were livid and a riot nearly ensued.